 1. Are you licensed?

-In B.C., an individual can become certified as a roofer by completing the apprenticeship program through the Industry Training Authority (ITA) The duration of the apprenticeship program depends on how training is delivered.
+In B.C., an individual can become certified as a roofer by completing the apprenticeship program through the Industry Training Authority (ITA).
+The duration of the apprenticeship program depends on how training is delivered.
 However, it generally takes about 3 years to complete the program through ITA.

 2. Do you have workman’s compensation insurance?

 This is one of the most important questions you can ask a roofer.
-At one time employers with three or fewer employees didn’t have to offer workman’s compensation insurance.
-Now they do by law.
+Historically, employers with three or fewer employees didn’t have to offer workman’s compensation insurance.
+Today, they do by law.
 Still, some contractors and roofers will skimp out on this requirement.
 The reason?
-Insurance isn’t cheap, and some would rather take their chances.
+Insurance isn’t cheap and some would rather take their chances.
 The problem, of course, is when the chance is taken on your property and an employee becomes injured.
 If you hire a company that doesn’t offer employees workman’s compensation and someone gets injured on your property, you might find yourself forking over thousands of dollars to pay for medical bills.
 This is a loss no homeowner wants to incur.
 To protect yourself, make sure the company you hire insures each worker that will be present on your property.

 3. Will you remove my old roof?